CocoaPress/docs/docs/index.md

 Welcome to the Cocoa Press Documentation!
 This document will help you set up and troubleshoot your Cocoa Press for anything not convered in the [assembly guide](https://www.cocoapress.com/assemblyguide).

-!!! note
+!!! caution
     This site is still very much a work in progress.
 Not all content is loaded into it yet.
 Please be patient, thank you.

 <div class="grid cards" style="grid-template-columns: repeat(auto-fit,minmax(12rem,1fr));">
 <ul>